 If you don't see a WordPress plugin guide that you're looking for, then please reach out to your team and let us know.
 All our WordPress content ideas are suggested by our users over the last 15+ years.

-You’ve found the perfect featured image for your new blog post.
-But when you upload it, WordPress automatically crops it, cutting off the most important part.
-It’s a frustrating experience that can make your website look less polished.
-We’ve certainly had our share of awkwardly… Read More »
+You found the perfect featured image for your new blog post.
+But when you upload it, WordPress automatically crops it and cuts off the most important part.
+It is a frustrating experience that can make your website look less polished.
+We have fixed awkward thumbnails… Read More »

 A help desk plugin allows your customer support team to manage tickets effectively, automate repetitive tasks, and improve communication.
 This can boost the customer experience.
 At WPBeginner, we use HelpScout to support our readers and answer their questions.
 But we know it’s not the perfect… Read More »